openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getPluralString(resId: number, num: number, callback: AsyncCallback&lt;string&gt;): void

 Obtains the specified number of singular-plural strings corresponding to the specified resource ID.
-This method uses an asynchronous callback to return the result.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Global.ResourceManager